dyoung522/otv/README.rst

 Installation
 ____________
 ::

-    $ pip install ovt
+    $ pip install otv

-This will install an `ovt` script, so if your paths are setup correctly you should be able to simply run `ovt` from your system's command line.
+This will install an `otv` script, so if your PATH is setup correctly you should be able to simply run `otv` from your system's command line.